 A person who can be claimed as a dependent by another taxpayer may have to file a return.
 This depends on whether the dependent has earned income, unearned income, or both.
-It also depends on whether one of the other special situations applies.
-See Table 2 and the discussion on Special Situations later in this publication.
+A dependent may also have to file if one of the situations described under Other Situations applies.

 Earned income.
 This is salaries, wages, professional fees, and other amounts received as pay for work you actually perform.
 Earned income (only for purposes of filing requirements and the standard deduction) also includes any part of a scholarship that you must include in your gross income.
-See Publication 520, Scholarships and Fellowships, for more information on taxable and nontaxable scholarships.
+See Publication 520 for more information on taxable and nontaxable scholarships.